EPICTM PLUS/ EPICTM PLUS SUPRA STENTED PORCINE TISSUE VALVES

 - Position the mitral valve in a manner to avoid commissure obstruction of the left ventricular outflow tract, and minimize any potential of commissure contact with the ventricular wall.

-- Position the aortic valve so that the stent posts do not obstruct the coronary ostia.
+- Position the aortic valve so that the stent posts do not obstruct the coronary ostia or come in direct contact with the aortic wall.

 - Avoid prolonged contact with the formaldehyde storage solution.
 Immediately after contact, thoroughly flush any skin exposed to the solution with water.
 In case of contact with eyes, flush with water and seek appropriate medical care.